MicrosoftDocs/dynamics365smb-docs/financials/walkthrough-picking-and-shipping-in-basic-warehousing.md

  The following walkthrough demonstrates method B in the previous table.

 ## About This Walkthrough
- In basic warehousing where your location is set up to require pick processing but not ship processing, you use the **Inventory Pick** window to record and post pick and ship information for your outbound source documents.
+ In basic warehouse configurations where your location is set up to require pick processing but not ship processing, you use the **Inventory Pick** window to record and post pick and ship information for your outbound source documents.
 The outbound source document can be a sales order, purchase return order, outbound transfer order, or a production order with component need.

  This walkthrough demonstrates the following tasks: